NationalAustraliaBank/cds-conformance/README.md

 CDS conformance is provided by CDS engineering team under MIT license and it serves two purposes:

-1. It provides a basic conformance test against Open Banking API endpoints to the best of CDS engineering team's knowledge.
+1. It's provided as a basic conformance test against Open Banking API endpoints to the best of CDS engineering team's knowledge.
 The test can be run with
 ```mvn verify -DapiBase=http://localhost/cds-au/v1``` You can replace `http://localhost/cds-au/v1`
 with any open banking API endpoint.